host-patho-evo/mutation_scatter_plot/README.md

 ## Run times

 The runtime of `calculate_codon_frequencies.py` depends on the number of sequences in the input.
 To process ~350nt wide amplicon regions of ~200k sequences we needed several hours on a 2.3GHz machine (in a single thread).
-However, typicaly one can provide only unique sequences with their counts in the FASTA ID (for example `>100x` as the FASTA identifier) and then it takes just minutes do do all the processing.
+However, typicaly one can provide only unique sequences with their counts in the FASTA ID (for example `>100x` as the FASTA identifier) and then it takes just minutes to do all the processing.

 The runtime of `mutation_scatter_plot.py` is a few minutes per dataset when all figure types are to be rendered on a 2.3GHz machine (in a single thread).